Free Shipping on orders over $59.99 in Canada and US

 Egyptian Botanicals uses medicinal botanicals for therapeutic benefit.

-As a social worker Rita Mobarak learned that self-care is the strongest driver of mental and physical well-being and that building resilience toward life's inevitable stressors requires mindful self-care.
+As a former social worker Rita Mobarak learned that self-care is the strongest driver of mental and physical well-being and that building resilience toward life's inevitable stressors requires mindful self-care.

 Rita's father would boil ginger-zanjabil-and honey for Rita when she was sick explaining how important these natural ingredients were for strengthening the body's immune system.